calyxir/calyx/docs/frontends/queues.md

 Two elements may be pushed with the same priority.
 A priority queue that is additionally defined to break such ties in FIFO order is called a _push in, first out_ (PIFO) queue.

-There are two types of specialized PIFOs - Round Robin and Strict - that implement policies which determine which flow to pop/peek from next.
+There are two types of specialized PIFOs - Round Robin and Strict - that implement policies which determine which flow to pop from next.
 These PIFOs take n flows, which are represented with n subqueues.

 ### Round Robin Queues